DA0-DA0/dao-contracts/contracts/README.md

 # DAO Contracts

-- `dao-dao` - the core module for DAOs.
+- `dao-dao-core` - the core module for DAOs.
 - `external` - contracts used by DAOs that are not part of a DAO module.
 - `pre-propose` - pre-propose modules.